Skip to main content

 -H 'User-Agent: CustomUserAgent/1.0' \

-If your GET request has been processed successfully, you will receive a response with the data that was sent in the previous request, which confirms that the POST request in the previous section was also successful:
+A successful GET request returns a response containing the data sent in the previous request, confirming that the POST request was successful:

 {